gloryofrobots/childtalk/README.md

 <h4>PROBLEMS AND FAILS</h4>
 <ul>
 <li> It`s slow.
 Very slow.
 I decided to completely ignore perfomance factor.
-So, sorry fo that </li>
+So, sorry fo that. </li>
 <li> Only fake green thread processes avalaible.</li>
 <li> No filestream and stdiostream support.
 It`s not very hard to add it, of course. </li>
 <li> Image creation based on Java serialization.
 I simply serialize image instances without optimisations.</li>
+<li> Static initializers "initialize" for classes not called automatically. </li>
 </ul>

 <h4>Syntax</h4>